Mandalaband (1975, 41.18) ***½/½Om Mani Padme Hum

 Just when you thought it was safe to go back in the water...
 A composite version of Mandalaband reconvened in 2007, led by Rohl, of course, also involving Woolly.
 BC - Ancestors appeared in late 2009, and is... a real disappointment.
 I'm not sure why I thought it would be better than The Eye of Wendor, but it isn't.
 It has a (relatively) modern sound, full of programmed orchestrations, but its vaguely Celtic, rather insipid 'symphonic' prog sounds more like the tedious Alan Parsons Project than, say, Yes.
 Maybe that's the idea.
 Anyway, it tackles its lyrical subject matter (the ancient world, unsurprisingly) with determination, but the music really is a bit bland, not to mention that there's too much of it, as with so many releases from the last twenty years or so.
 Woolly's credited with Mellotron on three tracks, Ancestors (Overture), Shemsu-Har and roots, but I'll be buggered if I can hear it over the digital strings.

 Well, none of these albums is exactly classic, but Mandalaband is definitely the most listenable of the three, and sounds less (though only less) like it should be playing off Broadway.
-The Eye of Wendor is very silly, although to be fair, it's obviously been created with a lot of love and considerable attention to detail, so it's difficult to be too hard on it, while BC is similar, though less silly.
+The Eye of Wendor is very silly, although to be fair, it's obviously been created with a lot of love and considerable attention to detail, so it's difficult to be too hard on it, while BC and AD are similar, though less silly and more tiresome.
 They really aren't very good, though...
 None of these are exactly 'Tron classics, either, so I'm not even going to attempt to recommend these.
 You'll just have to decide for yourself.

 See: Woolly Wolstenholme | 10cc